ADVANCED PROCEDURES

 After the pin is out the sealing surface may be sanded against a flat plate and a piece of sandpaper.
 It is VERY important to use a flat, hard surface for the sand paper to rest on during this procedure.
 Be sure to rotate the top cover periodically to avoid sanding too much along one edge.
 Finish with 220 grit paper to get a smooth sealing interface.

-The mounting holes may be re-sized with a 3/16" diameter drill bit.
+The mounting holes may be re-sized with a #13 drill bit or alternately a 3/16" diameter bit.
 Best to drill from the back side of the cover since the exterior opening of the holes are deformed.
-A drill press run at a slow speed and the cover held FIRMLY with both hands will see the 3/16" drill bit aligning the top cover while the holes are re-sized.
+A drill press run at a slow speed and the cover held FIRMLY with both hands will see the drill bit self-aligning in the top cover holes while they are re-sized.

 The fulcrum pin is then reinstalled but rotate the pin so the worn portions are rotated allowing a fresh surface for the lever arm.

-To complete the accelerator pump blueprinting the disc valve must be flattened by sanding.
-Typically these are dished due to pressure so they do not expose the three brass fuel gallery nipples equally.
+The disc valve inside the accelerator pump body must be flattened by sanding.
+Typically these are dished due to pressure so they do not expose the three brass fuel gallery nipples inside the main pump body equally.
 In addition to flattening the disc valve it is worth noting that the spring that closes the disc must be in good condition and the ends are perpendicular to the axis of the spring.
 If the spring is distorted or if the ends are not square then the disc will not pivot evenly on the fulcrum tabs at the bottom of the pump cavity with unequal squirt amounts being the result.

 The process of flattening the disc is much the same as for the other components in that it is sanded to be flat and a flat, hard surface for the sandpaper is required.